eva-kinzley/eva-kinzley.github.io/aboutme.md

     - Hierarchal

 ### Current Work
 I recently completed my Masters of Data Science program and my Capstone project with [UBC Urban Data Lab](https://urbandatalab.io/project/mds-captone-2020/).
-We implemented a custom machine learning model to categorize building sensors on UBC campus.
+With a team of data scientists, I implemented a custom machine learning model to categorize building sensors on UBC campus.

 ### Other Interests
 When I am not cleaning data, I enjoy playing tennis, reading autobiographies, and trying new recipes to cook.
 Also, I care a great deal about the community I live in.
 I've been volunteering at local homeless shelters for more than 5 years.
 In addition, I've organized monthly events to make and distribute lunches to homeless encampments.
 More than 1,500 lunches and care packages have been distributed.